Page Title: Texas Flags: Our Great Sister Lone Star State Texas Historical Flags Cool Texas Links

 • 8x12' and up has a roped heading with grommets and thimbles

-• Very heavy, best choice for durability and holding its color against deterioration from the sun.
-But lower flyability than nylon
+• Very heavy, best choice for durability and holding its color against deterioration from the sun; however, lower fly ability than nylon

 Sewn Texas Flag Sewn Texas flag